nmantia12/schmitz-portfolio/wiki.md

 ### Passwords

-All associated passwords can be found using the search term 'wp_base_install_gutenberg' in LastPass.
-If you are adding new passwords, please make sure 'wp_base_install_gutenberg' is contained somewhere in the title so that this rule can remain true.
+All associated passwords can be found using the search term 'schmitz_portfolio' in LastPass.
+If you are adding new passwords, please make sure 'schmitz_portfolio' is contained somewhere in the title so that this rule can remain true.

 ### Known Issues / Room for Improvement